janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Schema

 A schema is a collection of [[Attribute Path|Glossary#attribute-path]]s and a (generic) Class for Records.
 Each Data Model refers to a schema.
 All pieces of information in a data model should be addressable via the attribute paths of its schema.
-The schema of a CSV file (Data Resource), for example, consists of the names (or positions) of the headers, i.e., each header is an Attribute (thereby, the Attribute Paths are equal to those attributes, since CSV files have a flat hierarchy).
+The schema of a CSV file (Data Resource), for example, consists of the names (or positions) of the headers, i.e., each header is an [[Attribute|Glossary#attribute]] (thereby, the Attribute Paths are equal to those attributes, since CSV files have a flat hierarchy).
 A schema can refer to certain sub-schemas or make use of other existing schemas to describe records (resources) at specific attribute paths, .e.g., a <strongdcterms:creator attribute (path) can refer to a specific schema for describing persons etc. Hence, a schema can be a composition of schemas.

 ### Statement